evhub/coconut/body.md

 # Coconut

 Coconut is a **simple, elegant, Pythonic functional programming language** that compiles to [Python](https://www.python.org/).
-Since **all valid Python is valid Coconut**, joining the [over 30,000 people](http://pypi-ranking.info/module/coconut) already using Coconut will only extend and enhance what you're already capable of in Python.
+Since **all valid Python is valid Coconut**, using Coconut will only extend and enhance what you're already capable of in Python.

 Why use Coconut?
 Coconut is built to be fundamentally **useful**.
 Coconut enhances the repertoire of Python programmers to include the tools of modern functional programming, in such a way that those tools are **easy** to use and immensely **powerful**; that is, **Coconut does to functional programming what Python did to imperative programming**.
 And Coconut code runs the same on **any Python version**, making the Python 2/3 split a thing of the past.